Disseminated Lyme disease more likely in those with weakened immune system

 Rituximab is used for non-Hodgkin lymphoma, rheumatoid arthritis, chronic lymphocytic leukemia, and granulomatosis with polyangiitis (Wegener granulomatosis).

-In their study, 3 of the patients with multiple EM rashes were treated with IV antibiotics.
+In their study, 3 of the patients with multiple EM rashes were treated with intravenous antibiotics.
 The remaining individuals received oral antibiotics.

 Editors note: The increased chance of disseminated Lyme disease in patients with impaired immunity needs further study.
-I would also address the risk of treatment failure on other outcome including fatigue, pain and cognitive problems.
+I would also address the risk of treatment failures on other outcomes including fatigue, pain, and cognitive problems.